foudrebeautifulcat/PredictiveAttitudeScale/README.md

 So, this study, by using a gender ideology scale instead of only binary gender identity, could better explain the difference among the individuals with control variables including 1) knowledge of ART, 2) parental status, and 3) intention to have children.

 In terms of scale, in addition to the gender indicator measurement and the gender ideology attitude, the socio-demographic information also needs to be taken into consideration, as it also influences gender practice.
-For example, Salah et al observed that in Switzerland the housework sharing was more explained by the economic capital than by the individual’s ideology (2017).
+For example, Salah et al observed that in Switzerland, the housework sharing was more explained by the economic capital than by the individual’s ideology (2017).

 So, this study will fill a gap concerning the definition of political attitude using gender indicators. and explain the difference in adhesion for ART.